mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 Well, at least it did.
-I decided to replace `Natural` with `Int`, because all the functions we are going to use take and return `Int`s, so it's no use to try to push proper types like `Natural`, which is also slower to work with.
+I decided to replace `Natural` with `Int`, because all the functions we are going to use take and return `Int`s, so it's no use trying to push proper types like `Natural` (which is also slower to work with).

 Hamming distance is just the number of characters at the same indices that are different.
-So C implementation was:
+So the C implementation was:

 ```c
 unsigned int tmetrics_hamming (unsigned int len, uint16_t *a, uint16_t *b)